SoK: Blockchain Decentralization: Taxonomy of Blockchain Decentralization

 \subsubsection{Transaction Decentralization}

-The measurement of transaction decentralization is largely absent in the current blockchain literature.
-In traditional financial markets, trades are executed in a single market clearing usually controlled by a centralized market maker. ~\citeN{malamud_2017_decentralized} describe transactions as "decentralized" when all financial assets in a given market are traded in multiple coexisting and interconnected trading venues. ~\citeN{chu_2018_the,cong_2022_inclusion} characterize transaction decentralization as the proportion of transactions conducted by the top nodes in value transacted.
-Similarly, we define transaction decentralization as the evenness in the distribution of transactions across users of a blockchain.
+The measurement of transaction decentralization is mainly absent in the current blockchain literature.
+In traditional financial markets, trades are executed in a single market clearing, usually controlled by a centralized market maker.
+Malamud and Rostek (2017) \cite{malamud_2017_decentralized} describe transactions as "decentralized" when all financial assets in a given market are traded in multiple coexisting and interconnected trading venues.
+Chu and Wang (2018) \cite{chu_2018_the}, Cong et al. (2022) \cite{cong_2022_inclusion} characterize transaction decentralization as the proportion of transactions conducted by the top nodes in value transacted.
+Similarly, we define transaction decentralization as the evenness in distributing transactions across blockchain users.
 This definition further describes the extent of distributed usage among different parties.
-Transaction decentralization thus describes the decentralization of peer-to-peer transactions on the blockchain, especially examining the distribution of usage. ~\citeN{cong_2022_inclusion} further explore transaction decentralization of blockchain networks using utilization and congestion metrics in combination with the network structure analysis. ~\citeN{decollibus_2021_heterogeneous} examine the concentration of blockchain transaction networks as growth occurs through super-linear preferential attachment, a phenomenon where new nodes of a network have a higher probability of linking with more well-connected nodes, causing a few nodes to become hubs quickly.
+Transaction decentralization thus describes the decentralization of blockchain-to-peer transactions, especially regarding usage distribution.
+Cong et al. (2022) \cite{cong_2022_inclusion} further explore transaction decentralization of blockchain networks using utilization and congestion metrics in combination with the network structure analysis.
+De Collibus et al. (2021) \cite{decollibus_2021_heterogeneous} examine the concentration of blockchain transaction networks as growth occurs through super-linear preferential attachment, a phenomenon that new nodes of a network have a higher probability of linking with more well-connected nodes, causing a few nodes to become hubs quickly.